 The Comprehensive Air quality Model with extensions (CAMx) is a state-of-the-science photochemical grid model that comprises a "one-atmosphere" treatment of tropospheric air pollution (ozone, particulates, air toxics) over spatial scales ranging from neighborhoods to continents.
 It is an open-source system that is computationally efficient and flexible.
 The model's Fortran source code is modular and well-documented.
-Major input/output files are structured in either Fortran binary format or Network Common Data Form (netCDF).
-Uncompressed netCDF output files are compatible with Models-3 software without the need to build CAMx with Models-3 I/O API libraries.
+Major input/output files are structured in either the Network Common Data Form (netCDF3 or netCDF4) or an older Fortran unformatted (binary) format.
 Meteorological fields are supplied to CAMx from separate weather prediction models.
-Emission inputs are supplied from external models and pre-processing systems.
+Initial/boundary conditions and emissions are supplied from external models and pre-processing systems.